demisto/content/Packs/GSuiteAdmin/Integrations/GSuiteAdmin/README.md

 ### gsuite-chromebrowserdevice-list

 ***
-Retrieve all Chrome browser devices for an account or a specific Chrome browser device
+Retrieve all Chrome browser devices for an account or a specific Chrome browser device.

 #### Base Command